Book by the end of October & save

 Computer Museum of CASE

 The Computer Museum of CASE - Center for Applied Statistics and Economics, is located within the Institute for Statistics and Econometrics, in Humboldt-Universitat, Berlin.
-Here, pupils can explore the collection of computers, servers, calculators and more and will learn about how the technology we use today has evolved over years of Computer Science development.
+Here, students can explore the collection of computers, servers, calculators and more and will learn about how the technology we use today has evolved over years of Computer Science development.

 Computer Spiele Museum